 I hope I find you all well.
 Last week it was all about getting your green on and finding the perfect look for St. Patrick’s Day.
-For me there’s nothing like adding a finishing touch to any outfit with a gorgeous piece of Irish jewelry to complete the look.
+For me, there’s nothing like adding a finishing touch to any outfit with a gorgeous piece of Irish jewelry to complete the look.
 So this week, I’ve chosen my top Celtic jewelry picks.
-The color green takes center stage of course and I’ve chosen pieces from the 4 of most popular symbols in Irish jewelry design.
+The colour green takes centre stage of course and I’ve chosen pieces from the 4 of most popular symbols in Irish jewelry design.

 Lulu’s Top Irish Jewelry Picks For St.Patrick’s Day

-Our stunning Celtic cross pendant is a true show stopper and one of our all time customer favorites.
-The arms are carved from 900 million year old Connemara Marble, Ireland’s ancient gemstone and are linked by 4 delicate Trinity knots.
-A single marcasite stone at the center gives a subtle touch of sparkle.
+Our stunning Celtic cross pendant is a true show stopper and one of our all-time customer favourites.
+The arms are carved from 900 million-year-old Connemara Marble, Ireland’s ancient gemstone and are linked by 4 delicate Trinity knots.
+A single marcasite stone at the centre gives a subtle touch of sparkle.
 Handcrafted in Ireland from sterling silver and hallmarked at Dublin Castle.

 The Claddagh is given a unique twist in these stunning earrings.
-They’re handcrafted in county Dublin and feature an eye catching emerald colored stone.
+They’re handcrafted in county Dublin and feature an eye-catching emerald coloured stone.
 The perfect final splash of green for your St.Patrick’s Day look.
 There’s also a matching bangle available so why not get the set for the big day!

 Staying with the Claddagh and this gorgeous pendant.
 There’s a choice of all 12 birthstones for this piece but here I’m highlighting the emerald crystal.
 The emerald is the May birthstone but whether you were born in May or not, I think you’ll agree this is the perfect piece of St.Patrick’s Day jewelry.
 Beautifully crafted in Ireland from sterling silver.